chevah/geck/content/documentation.rst

 references for each configuration option.

-Other general information can also be added (ie general information about a supported protocol) to help aid in understanding its configuration in SFTPPlus.
+Other general information can also be added (ie general information about a supported protocol) to help aid in understanding its configuration.
 Further details can be referenced for later reading.

 Samples and guides are aimed at configuring the Local Manager GUI and the text